-In the past, the answer to the question, “Are dental implants covered by dental insurance?” was a simple one: No. That’s beginning to change as more and more insurers begin to recognize the benefits of dental implants over traditional dentures.
+In the past, the answer to the question, “Are dental implants covered by dental insurance?” was a simple one: No. That’s beginning to change as insurers recognize the benefits of dental implants over traditional dentures..
 Here are some common questions our patients have about paying for their dental implants.

 Will My Insurance Cover the Cost of Dental Implants?

 Sometimes.
 It depends on your insurance plan’s underwriting.
-Call NJCOSA and we can verify your coverage for you or provide you with the necessary codes so you can contact your insurance company yourself to verify.
+Call NJCOSA and we can verify your coverage for you or provide you with the necessary codes to verify your dental insurance coverage independently.

 Why Are Dental Implants So Expensive?

-Getting dental implants requires multiple office visits, one or more surgical procedures, anesthesia, and the fabrication of custom-made crowns in a professional dental lab.
-This is why implants are more costly than dentures and bridges, which require fewer visits and no surgery.
-Dental implants are designed to last a lifetime with proper care, so while you will pay more upfront, in the long-term, you may end up spending less because you won’t need to have your implants replaced every few years like you do with dentures and bridges.
+Getting dental implants requires multiple office visits, one or more surgical procedures, anesthesia, and the fabrication of custom-made crowns, bridges, dentures, or all of the above by a professional dental lab working closely with your dentist and surgeon.
+Implants are sometimes initially more expensive than dentures and bridges, which require fewer visits and less sophisticated techniques and materials, however, dental implants are designed to last for much longer periods of time with proper care and maintenance.
+So while you will pay more upfront, in the long-term, you may spend less because, generally, it is expected that your implants will not require repeated replacement after several years, as dentures and bridges do.

 If My Insurance Doesn’t Cover the Cost, What Other Options Do I Have?